 It is possible to just walk to both of these locations.
 The hike up to Sant Joan will take 45 minutes to an hour, each way and the hike down to Santa Cova is around 20 – 30 minutes each way.
 Obviously the funiculars will save you time (and energy!).

-Note that as of August 2019 the Santa Cova funicular is closed for renovations, and forecast to re-open in early 2020.
+Note that the funiculars are sometimes closed for maintenance or other reasons.
 You can check the current status on the official website here.

 When is the best time to visit Montserrat?